ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 This is only then noticed, if the account is required again, e.g. if after some time problems with an integration arise that have to be fixed on short notice.

 To test our integrations we are writing Unit tests as well as integration and Selenium tests.
-By carrying out these test we are alerted to these problems already at an early stage.
+By carrying out these tests we are alerted to these problems at an early stage.

 Some companies even operate special test platforms with a separate endpoint.
 What sounds like a very developer-friendly offer, has a major disadvantage: doing the tests on one system and using a different system for production.